caplin/caplin-dev-tools/cli/README.md

     caplin-cli create-app myapp

 The newly created app will be placed in an apps folder.
-To serve the app, cd into the newly created app directory and run `npm run serve`
+To serve the app, cd into the newly created app directory and run `npm install` followed by `npm run serve`

 #### More commands